-Let’s talk about these so-called survival rifles.
-When I say survival rifle, I am not talking about your main battle rifle.
+Let’s talk about these so-called self defense rifles.
+When I say self defense rifle, I am not talking about your main battle rifle.
 Your AR-15 is a good all-around rifle, but it’s best if you use it for self-defense.
-A survival rifle in this sense is one that you can easily carry in your bug out bag and use for general survival measures with limited defensive capabilities.
+A self defense rifle in this sense is one that you can easily carry in your bug out bag and use for general survival measures with limited defensive capabilities.

 These rifles will not replace your main battle rifle, but they will serve to complement your primary weapon.
 These weapons are designed to become very compact and disappear into a pack, making them very handy and very convenient to carry.

-So, we will define these survival rifles for the sake of this article as small, concealable, shoulder-fired, small caliber rifles.
+So, we will define these self defense rifles for the sake of this article as small, concealable, shoulder-fired, small caliber rifles.
 These rifles will be general-purpose rifles or even more like “jack of all trades” rifles.

 The AR-7 is a semi-automatic rifle that fires from an eight-round box magazine and comes with two magazines.
 The rifle is a takedown rifle and conveniently breaks down into three components.
 The rifle breaks down into the barrel, receiver, and buttstock.
 In addition, the barrel and receiver both fit inside the hollow buttstock.
 The buttstock is water resistant and has the ability to float (should it find its way into water), and if it takes a fall, it is impact resistant.
 The rifle only weighs three and a half pounds and is less than seventeen inches long when packed into the buttstock.